2021 Redistricting Forum

 What Happened in 2011

 In 2011, a legislature hostile to fair, nonpartisan redistricting drafted new voting districts which gerrymandered dozens of NH towns, as detailed in the articles below.
-The Special Committee had no real part in the process; the maps were in fact drawn by a small group of legislators out of the sight of the public, using an still unknown software package.
+The Special Committee had no real part in the process; the maps were in fact drawn by a small group of legislators out of the sight of the public, using a software that was kept hidden from the public and even Democratic members of the committee.
 When public hearings were held around the state, there were no maps shown to the public or most state legislators.
 When state rep district maps were finally available, the NH House had only one week to review them, and the public only had 24 hours!
 There was little transparency in the process.

 - Concord Monitor, Dec.
 15, 2011: Politics-Election Redistricting plan unveiled